-What are some cybersecurity metrics examples for measuring automation impact?
+What are some cybersecurity metrics examples for measuring automation impact and SOC performance?

 This article on cybersecurity metrics examples features insights from a video interview with Claire Hogan, Principal Product Manager of Analyst Efficiencies at Expel.
 The complete interview can be found here: Why cybersecurity automation is critical for threat response